ethz-gtc/npc-engine/README.md

 Make sure your console uses a font that supports unicode emojis, as we use emojis for visualization.
 On recent Linux and MacOS machines, they are supported out of the box.
-On Windows 10 and newer, you can install the recently released [Windows Terminal](https://aka.ms/terminal), and use it with `wt`.)
+On Windows 10 and newer, you can install the recently-released [Windows Terminal](https://aka.ms/terminal), and use it with `wt`.

 ### Tic-tac-toe